 Stainless steel is versatile in that it can be used on all types of conventional stoves and cooktops and to make a wide variety of dishes.
 There are still some companies that manufacture stainless steel cookware sets in the USA.

-Stainless steel cookware can be used on induction cooktops as long as the base is made of magnetic stainless steel (18/0).
-Many manufacturers stamp the bottom of the pan with the words “induction suitable” or with a spiral symbol.
+Stainless steel cookware can be used on induction cooktops as long as the base is magnetic stainless steel (18/0).
+Many manufacturers stamp the bottom of the pan with “induction suitable” or a spiral symbol.

 If you are buying online, be sure to check the manufacturer’s website to verify it is induction compatible.
 If you shop at brick-and-mortar stores or yard sales, take a refrigerator magnet with you to check pans to see if they will work on your induction cooktop.
 If it sticks firmly, it will work on your induction cooktop.